adrianbanks/adrianbanks.github.io/_posts/2006-06-09-aspnet-20-web-application-project-error.md

 fullview: true
 ---

-Chris Sells [posted](http://www.sellsbrothers.com/news/showTopic.aspx?ixTopic=1995) a useful tip (courtesy of Scott Guthrie) about duplicate types when compiling using the web application project model in VS2005.
+Chris Sells [posted a useful tip](http://www.sellsbrothers.com/news/showTopic.aspx?ixTopic=1995) (courtesy of Scott Guthrie) about duplicate types when compiling using the web application project model in Visual Studio 2005.

 The error displays as: